mpasovic/majapasovic.org/_posts/2014-01-10-numeric-patterns-and-the-universe.md

 mathematics, enjoys in testing his intelligence by asking him to solve very complex algebraic assignments: things such as 322x491, or 73/22.
-Max, of course, always manages to impress the girl, but also the movie audience, by solving these assignments—in the span of a few seconds only—without the use of calculator.
-Max’s obsessive quest for patterns in π does not go as smoothly as he expected.
+Max, of course, always manages to impress the girl, but also the movie audience, by solving these tasks—in the span of a few seconds only—without the use of a calculator.
+Max’s obsessive quest for patterns in π does not go as smoothly as he had initially expected.
 Namely, he is being chased by two different groups of people, who wish to intercept his research and convince him to disclose the results.
-On the one hand, we have a group of highly influential bankers who are convinced that Max’s results could offer them a pattern for the stock market.
-This way, they would be able to control and manipulate the rise and the fall of stocks on a global level.
+On the one hand, we have a group of highly influential bankers who are convinced that Max’s results could provide them with a "miracle" pattern for the stock market.
+This way, they would be able to control and manipulate the rise and fall of stocks on a global level.
 On the other hand, we are presented with the members of a Jewish, Kabbalistic order, who believe that Max’s research is the key to solving patterns in the Torah and the True Name of God (216 letters